jpegleg/dwarven-toolbox/README.md

 cargo clean

 ```

-As of version 1.1, the full collection of utilities compiled for x86 compiled for GNU/Linux is about 111MB.
-Each of those compiled utilities is currently ~4.1MB.
+The full collection of utilities compiled for x86 compiled for GNU/Linux is roughly 111MB.
+Each of those compiled utilities is currently ~4.2MB.

-As of version 1.1, the full collection of utilities compiled for x86 compiled for Darwin (MacOS) is about 13MB.
+The full collection of utilities compiled for x86 compiled for Darwin (MacOS) is roughly 13MB.
 Each those compiled utilties is ~500KB.

 ## Usage